 Debbie: "Have you met her?"

 It should come as no surprise that the daughter of the most-nominated performer in Academy Award history became an actress.
 Streep's daughter with sculptor Don Gummer has appeared with her mother in three films.

 Marnie: "Our parents have, by far, the greatest influence on shaping who we are and how we deal with the world."

 Demi Moore & Tallulah Willis

 The youngest child of Demi Moore and Bruce Willis, Tallulah is an artist who shares her zany drawings and snapshots on Instagram.
-The 22-year-old is also an advocate for positive body image and women's rights, having collaborated on projects with Planned Parenthood and Style Like U.
+She's also an advocate for positive body image and women's rights, having collaborated on projects with Planned Parenthood and Style Like U.

 Tallulah (writing a photo caption): "Mom is literal teenager."